cicsdev/cics-java-liberty-restapp/README.md

 3. Add the `jaxrs-1.1` (or later version) Liberty feature to `server.xml` depending on your version of Java EE.

-### Deploying CICS Bundles with CICS Explorer
+### Deploying the CICS Bundle with CICS Explorer
-1. Optionally, change the name of the JVMSERVER in the .warbundle file of the CICS bundle project from DFHWLP to the name of your JVMSERVER resource defined in CICS.
+1. First check the name of the JVMSERVER in the .warbundle file of the CICS bundle project, and ensure this matches the name of your JVMSERVER resource defined in CICS.
+The default used is DFHWLP.
-2. Export the bundle project to zFS by selecting 'Export Bundle project to z/OS Unix File System' from the context menu.
+2. Export the bundle project to zFS by selecting 'Export Bundle project to z/OS Unix File System' from the CICS Bundle project context menu in Eclipse.
+The samples uses the directory `/u/cics1/com.ibm.cicsdev.restapp.cicsbundle_1.0.0`.
-3. In CICS, create a bundle definition, setting the bundle directory attribute to the zFS location you just exported to, and install it.
+3. In CICS, create a bundle definition, setting the bundle directory attribute to the zFS location you just exported to in step 2. and install it.

-### Deploying CICS Bundles from Gradle or Maven
+### Deploying the CICS Bundle from Gradle or Maven
 1. Manually upload the ZIP file from the _cics-java-liberty-restapp-bundle/target_ or _cics-java-liberty-restapp-bundle/build/distributions_ directory to zFS.
-2. Unzip this ZIP file on zFS (e.g. `${JAVA_HOME}/bin/jar xf /path/to/bundle.zip`).
+2. Unzip this ZIP file on zFS (e.g. `${JAVA_HOME}/bin/jar -xvf /path/to/bundle.zip`).
 3. Create a CICS BUNDLE resource definition, setting the bundle directory attribute to the zFS location you just extracted to, and install it into the CICS region.

-### Deploying directly with Liberty's application configuration
-1. Manually upload the WAR file from the _cics-java-liberty-restapp-app/target_ or _cics-java-liberty-restapp-app/build/libs_ directory to zFS.
-2. Add an `<application>` element to the Liberty server.xml to define the web application.

-### To deploy the samples into a CICS region:
+### To install the sample into a CICS region:
-1. Using the CICS Explorer export the CICS bundle project to a zFS directory.
-The samples use the directory `/u/cics1/com.ibm.cicsdev.restapp.cicsbundle_1.0.0`.
-1. Create a CICS BUNDLE definition.
-1. Install the CICS BUNDLE resource.
+1. Check the JVM server is in the `Enabled` state.
-1. Download and compile the supplied COBOL program `EDUCHAN` and deploy into CICS.
+1. Download and compile the supplied COBOL program `EDUCHAN` and deploy into CICS

-**Note:** A sample DFHCSDUP input file for the required CICS BUNDLE resource definition is supplied in the supporting file [DFHCSD.txt](etc/DFHCSD.txt) file.
+1. Create a CICS BUNDLE definition, an example for usage with the DFHCSDUP utility is provided in [DFHCSD.txt](etc/DFHCSD.txt) file.
+1. Install the CICS BUNDLE resource into CICS and ensure it becomes enabled.

 ## Running the Sample